Where Does Sperm Go During Pregnancy? Is It Safe?

 3. Can too much sperm affect pregnancy?

 Although sperm volume is unlikely to affect pregnancy, engaging in frequent intercourse may cause discomfort during pregnancy.
-Therefore, consider the safety aspects and your health status and speak to your doctor if you have any further concerns.
+Therefore, consider the safety aspects and your health status and speak to your doctor if you have any further concerns regarding sperm during pregnancy.

-Many women feel apprehensive about engaging in sexual activities due to various fears and doubts, such as where sperms go during pregnancy and if having sex harms my fetus, among others.
+Many women feel apprehensive about engaging in sexual activities due to various fears and doubts, such as where sperm goes during pregnancy and if having sex harms my fetus.
 In addition, health concerns such as morning sickness, altered libido, and weakness could also make you disinterested in having sex when pregnant.
 Nonetheless, sexual intercourse and sperm are considered safe while pregnant unless you have complications.
 However, for some women, a doctor may advise staying away from sex if they have pregnancy-related complications such as placenta previa, infections, amniotic fluid leakage, or excessive bleeding.

 Infographic: Superfetation vs Superfecundation